 - Ambient model: To account for the annual variation of temperatures and wind speeds at specific locations.

-The following figure shows how benzene emissions from a typical dehydration facility vary with changes in operating parameters and ambient conditions.
+The following figure shows how benzene emissions from a typical dehydration facility which includes a condenser can vary with changes in operating parameters and ambient conditions.
+The figure shows how some operating parameters, such as use of stripping gas, can have a large impact on benzene emissions reduction.

 Figure 2.
 Changes of benzene emissions as a function of expected changes in operating/ambient conditions